 This class is an excellent overview for anyone interested in attaining a basic understanding of food science.
-Students learn about different types of foods, food composition, food processing, food preservation and other aspects of the food industry.
-Also included is information about the different categories of foods, environmental concerns, food safety regulations, labeling and careers in food science.
+Students learn about different types of foods, food composition, food processing, food preservation, and other aspects of the food industry.
+Also included is information about the different categories of foods, environmental concerns, food safety regulations, labeling, and careers in food science.
+FFA membership is included in the course enrollment, and participation is required during class time.
+A Supervised Agriculture Experience project and record book must be maintained as required by the Department of Education, Bureau of Career and Technical Education for Agriculture Education.